Shrimp Panang curry is an easy, one-pot meal that comes together in just 30 minutes, making it perfect for a busy weeknight with steamed jasmine rice.

 - Add the onions, bell peppers, and garlic.
 Cook over medium heat until the onions and peppers soften.

-- Stir in one can of coconut milk and increase the heat to bring the mixture to a boil.
+- Stir in 1 can of coconut milk, then increase the heat to bring the mixture to a boil.

-- Lower the heat and add the mushrooms, kaffir lime leaves, lime zest, and another can of coconut milk.
-Simmer for 5 minutes until the curry thickens.
+- Lower the heat and add the mushrooms, kaffir lime leaves, and the remaining can of coconut milk.
+Simmer for 5-7 minutes until the curry thickens.

 Naomi